botmasterai/botmaster/documentation_website/content/working-with-botmaster/writing-your-own-bot-class.md

 ### `#__emitUpdate(update)`

 Like `__applySettings`, this method is implemented in `BaseBot`.
 It handles errors, calling the `incoming` middleware stack, and most importantly, actually calling `this.emit(update)` to emit the actual update.
-You can overwrite this method is you wish, but in its current state, it handles the most important cases you will want to deal with.
+You can overwrite this method if you wish, but in its current state, it handles the most important cases you will want to deal with.
 You will however need to call it with your formatted update object as a parameter in order to actually get the update object in a `bot.on('update', callback)` block.

 ### `#__sendMessage(message)`